 Countless closing time, next and weekends have already been screwed up because a website operator thought an update would not go wrong.

-Of course, it went wrong and in the next few hours you try to fix the ruins as quickly as possible – broken live pages are always critical.
+Of course, then it went wrong and in the next hours you try to fix the shambles as quickly as possible – broken live pages are always critical.

 The solution is basically quite simple: